User670/Unity-Stem-Player/README.md

 ## Currently implemented features

 - Play, and seamlessly transition, between multiple variations of a piece of music, or adjust the volume of different instruments to create a different feeling.
-- - Fading in/out or crossfading is not implemented yet, but it's on the bucket list.
 - Have an intro section seamlessly transition into a loop section.

 ## Known limitations

-- Like mentioned above, fading in/out or crossfading is currently not implemented.
-Audio can only abruptly start, stop, or cut to another variation.
 - Audio has to be preloaded into memory for timing to be accurate.
-The StemPlayer class attempts to address this by calling `loadAudioData` on all added audio clips by default.
+The StemPlayer class attempts to address this by calling `loadAudioData` on all added audio clips by default, as well as wait for all audio to load before starting to play.
+  - Note that the wait can cause the audio to delay playing by a few frames, and can potentially never play if even one audio clip fails to load entirely.
 - Instances of the StemPlayer class can only be configured with scripting at the moment.

 ## Usage